Search our range of undergraduate, postgraduate and professional courses.

 A state-of-the-art £5.8 million Centre for Health Innovation powered through the Government’s Getting Building Fund incorporating sector-leading clinical simulation and immersion suites.

-Project: Centre for Health Innovation Project Location: Stafford Centre of Excellence for Healthcare Education Project Value: £5.8m (with £2.89m from the SSLEP Getting Building Fund)Project Start Date: October 2020Project Status: Under construction
+Project: Centre for Health Innovation Project Location: Stafford Centre of Excellence for Healthcare Education Project Value: £5.8m (with £2.89m from the SSLEP Getting Building Fund)Project Start Date: October 2020Project Status: Complete

 Designed in collaboration with industry experts and funded through the Stoke-on-Trent and Staffordshire Local Enterprise Partnership (SSLEP) Getting Building Fund, this exciting new 1242sqm facility will include a state-of-the-art Clinical Simulation Centre.